Newcastle Rugby Ltd (“We”) are committed to protecting and respecting your privacy.

-Our Data Protection Representative is Chris Scott who can be contacted at the above contact details.
+Our Data Protection Representative can be contacted at the above contact details.
 If you have a question regarding how we use your Personal Data, ask for the Data Protection Representative or address your communication to the "Data Protection Representative".

 INFORMATION WE MAY COLLECT ABOUT YOU